 In New York a worker can sue a property owner or general contractor under Labor Law Section 240(1).
 This law protects workers from harm resulting from the application of the force of gravity to an object or person.
-The law requires building owners and general contractors to provide safety devices, (for example ladders or scaffolds) that prevent workers from having height-related injuries.
+The law requires building owners and general contractors to provide safety devices (for example ladders or scaffolds), that prevent workers from having height-related injuries.
 The law protects workers when they fall from a height while working on an inadequate safety device that caused their accident.

-In addition, New York State Industrial Code, Section 23-9.8, requires a construction site forklift not have a load beyond its capacity rating.
-Also, a forklift prohibited from use on an uneven surface.
+In addition, New York State Industrial Code, Section 23-9.8, requires a construction site forklift not to have a load beyond its capacity rating.
+Also, a forklift is prohibited from use on an uneven surface.
 Another rule prohibits a forklift from moving when the loaded forks are elevated higher than necessary to clear floor obstructions.

 Therefore, the forklift operator was unable to control the descent of the load.
 This caused the forklift to tip over and the worker to catapult into the air.
 Thus, the court found the work site used the forklift as a safety device for purposes of the statute.
 It was therefore inadequate to prevent the worker’s injuries in violation of Labor Law §240.
 The Court held the building owner liable for the worker’s injuries.